John Veron: Career

 After completing his PhD, Veron was offered a postdoctoral position at James Cook University to study corals.
 He was the first full-time researcher on the Great Barrier Reef (1972) and the first scientist employed by the Australian Institute of Marine Science (1974).
 He participated in 67 expeditions to all the major reef provinces in the world.
 He credited "Red" Gilmartin and John W. Wells from Cornell University as key figures in clarifying his interest in taxonomy in the 1970s.

-Veron named about 20% of reef corals and built a taxonomic framework for corals that is used throughout the world.
+Veron has named 173 reef corals and built a taxonomic framework for corals that is used throughout the world.

 He founded the Orpheus Island Marine Station.
-He discovered and delineated the Coral Triangle.
-He introduced the concept of reticulate evolution to the marine world.
+He introduced the concept of reticulate evolution to the field of coral taxonomy.

 Recognition

 In 2009, Sir David Attenborough introduced Veron's lecture to the Royal Society.

 He was featured in the 2017 documentary Chasing Coral.

 A sculpture of Veron, called "The Godfather of Coral", was created by Jason deCaires Taylor for the Museum of Underwater Art as part of the Ocean Sentinels above the surface exhibition in 2022.

 He has received many professional awards, including: